 ‘A’ is for Algebra

-I asked my good friend, Dr David Perkins, to contribute a post called ‘A’ is for Algebra.
 This is an introduction to algebra.
+I asked my good friend, Dr David Perkins, to contribute this post called ‘A’ is for Algebra.
 His Bio Details are at the end of the post.

 “If we are to believe television sitcoms, algebra is a branch of mathematics to be feared; to understand it is to unlock the intricacies and mysteries of a topic comprehended only by an elite few.
 The subject, for some reason, holds a special place in the lexicon of script writers as the go-to topic when something in their plot is difficult to understand – they liken it to learning algebra.
 However I would like to spend the following few paragraphs debunking the myth that it is a difficult subject.